 It is more important than ever to put all our voices behind more ambitious climate action.

-You can also see some great initiatives taken by young people in their areas using the links below.
+You can also see some great initiatives taken by young people in their areas by clicking to their stories through the photo gallery below.
 If you are interested in writing about Climate Change for our website please do get in touch using the ‘Climate Correspondent’ link at the bottom of the page.

 LAUNCH: Watch here for details of ICN’s new resource that will mean you can Bring COP26 to your classroom.

-197 nations of the United Nations (UN) were due to meet in Glasgow 2020 to show their progress and ambition to do more on Climate Change (see 2015 Paris Agreement in our resources).
-Instead, these decision-makers will come to Glasgow in November 2021 for COP26 * and the pressure will be on.
+197 nations of the United Nations (UN) will meet in Glasgow in November 2021 for COP26* to show their progress and ambition to do more on Climate Change (see 2015 Paris Agreement in our resources).
+The pressure is on for the world to turn words into action.

 * United Nations Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP)